-- 2. Peasants and other people working in rural areas have the right to protect their associated traditional knowledge, innovation and practices relevant to the conservation and sustainable use of biological diversity. - 3.
-States shall take appropriate measures, in compliance with relevant international agreements, to prevent the depletion and ensure the conservation and sustainable use of biodiversity, guaranteeing the effective enjoyment of all human rights. - 4.
-States shall regulate and prevent risks of violation of the rights of peasants and other people working in rural areas arising from the development, handling, transport, use, transfer or release of any living modified organisms.
+- 1. States shall take appropriate measures, in accordance with their relevant international obligations, to prevent the depletion and ensure the conservation and sustainable use of biodiversity in order to promote and protect the full enjoyment of the rights of peasants and other people working in rural areas. - 2.
+States shall take appropriate measures to promote and protect the traditional knowledge, innovation and practices of peasants and other people working in rural areas, including traditional agrarian, pastoral, forestry, fisheries, livestock and agroecological systems relevant to the conservation and sustainable use of biological diversity. - 3.
+States shall prevent risks of violation of the rights of peasants and other people working in rural areas arising from the development, handling, transport, use, transfer or release of any living modified organisms.